Jumoke Oduwole: Career

-Oduwole MFR is the current Minister of Industry, Trade, and Investment of Nigeria.
+Oduwole MFR is the current (2026) Minister of Industry, Trade, and Investment of Nigeria.
 She was appointed as the Special Adviser to President Bola Ahmed Tinubu on the Presidential Enabling Business Environment Council (PEBEC) and Investment.
-Before this, she served in former President Buhari's administration from November 2015 to May 2023 as Senior Special Assistant to the President on Industry, Trade, and Investment, and later as Special Adviser to the President on Ease of Doing Business in the Office of the Vice President.
-During her tenure, she and her team implemented over 200 reforms across various government levels, according to official reports.
-She also contributed to the conceptualization and establishment of the Nigerian Office for Trade Negotiations (NOTN).
-Until her appointment to the Special Adviser role in August 2019, Oduwole served as Senior Special Assistant to the President on Industry, Trade, and Investment (OVP) from November 2015 to May 2019, where she played a key role in the formation of the NOTN.
-She was also a member of the Technical Working Group of the Presidential Committee for the Impact and Readiness Assessment of the African Continental Free Trade Area (AfCFTA) (Sub-Committee on Ease of Doing Business) and is a member of Nigeria's AfCFTA Implementation National Action Committee (NAC).
+She had served in former President Buhari's administration from November 2015 to May 2023 as Senior Special Assistant to the President on Industry, Trade, and Investment, and later as Special Adviser to the President on Ease of Doing Business.
+She and her team implemented over 200 reforms across various government levels, according to official reports.
+She contributed to the conceptualization and establishment of the Nigerian Office for Trade Negotiations (NOTN).
+She was a member of the Technical Working Group of the Presidential Committee for the Impact and Readiness Assessment of the African Continental Free Trade Area (AfCFTA) (Sub-Committee on Ease of Doing Business) and is a member of Nigeria's AfCFTA Implementation National Action Committee (NAC).

 Oduwole has served on several specialized reform committees, including the AfCFTA Implementation Committee and the Tax Policy Reform Committee.
 She chaired the Technical Working Team on Legislative Imperatives for the implementation of the National Development Plan (NDP) 2021–2025.
 As Executive Secretary and Executive Member of the Presidential Enabling Business Environment Council (PEBEC), she oversees the Secretariat’s activities aimed at improving Nigeria’s business environment.

 Her contributions to reform efforts were recognized with the Member of the Order of the Federal Republic (MFR) honor in 2023.
 In September 2024, she was awarded a "Hall of Fame" recognition by The Most Influential People of African Descent (MIPAD) for her work in business climate reforms from 2015 to 2024.